cnr-isti-vclab/meshlabjs/js/mlj/README.md

 MeshLabJS Code Documentation
 =========

-The main namespace is {@link MLJ.core} and the two main classes are the {@link MLJ.core.Scene} that holds the whole document concept of the system, e.g. the set of meshes on which you work, and the {@link MLJ.core.MeshFile} that actually holds each one of the mesh.
+The main namespace is {@link MLJ.core} and the two main elements are the {@link MLJ.core.Scene}
+ namespace that holds the whole document concept of the system, e.g. the set of meshes on which you work, and the {@link MLJ.core.MeshFile} class that actually holds each one of the mesh.

 Two part of MeshLabJs are designed for extendability, *filters* and *rendering passes*.